-Epic theatre was first practiced by Erwin Piscator (1893-1966) and Bertolt Brecht (1898-1956) in Berlin in the 1920s.
+Epic theatre was first practised by Erwin Piscator (1893-1966) and Bertolt Brecht (1898-1956) in Berlin in the 1920s.
 Although Brecht would soon claim the notion of an “epic theatre” as his own idea, there is evidence the term was previously being used in debates in avant-garde circles before this.

 Epic references the great epic poems of literature.
 Works such as Homer’s The Iliad and The Odyssey, the Indian epics The Mahabharata and The Ramayana, and Milton’s Paradise Lost are vast poems spanning multiple time frames and locations, often containing a narrator figure and an episodic structure.
 These great poems comprised many of the elements Piscator and Brecht wished to include in their theatre.

 The early days of epic theatre were spearheaded by Piscator, who worked extensively in Berlin theatres between 1919 and 1930, first at the Volksbühne, then the Comedy-Theatre, and later at his own Piscator-Bühne.
-As a practising director, Piscator had significant opportunity to implement and refine his ideas.
+As a practising director, Piscator had a significant opportunity to implement and refine his ideas.

 Brecht’s introduction to drama began while studying medicine at Munich University.
 He soon started writing theatre reviews for a German newspaper while creating his own dramatic works in his spare time.
 Brecht’s first play, Baal, was completed in 1918 at the age of just twenty, while his second play, Drums in the Night, was performed in Munich four years later.
 In 1924, Brecht moved to Berlin.